Degree Distributions in Recursive Trees with Fitnesses: Generalised Preferential Attachment Trees with Fitnesses

-In this subsection, we show that if the $\gpaf$-tree fails to satisfy Condition $\hyperlink{c1}{\textbf{C1}}$ by having $m(\lambda) = \infty$ for all $\lambda > 0$, almost surely in the limit all vertices are leaves.
-Consequentially, the limiting mass of edges `escapes to infinity', as described in Theorem~\ref{thm:escape}.
-Note that Condition \textbf{C1} fails in this manner in the $\gpaf$ tree if $\esssup{(g)} = \infty$ or $\E{h(W)} = \infty$.
-We remark that similar results have been shown in preferential attachment model with multiplicative fitness with $\mu$ having finite support [Theorem 6, \cite{borgs-chayes}] and preferential attachment model with additive fitness (the \emph{extreme disorder} regime in [Theorem 2.6, \cite{bas}].
-These cases correspond to $h(x) \equiv 0$ and $g(x) \equiv 1$ respectively.
+In this subsection, we show that if the $\gpaf$-tree fails to satisfy Condition~$\hyperlink{c1}{\textbf{C1}}$ by having $m(\lambda, \mathbb{R}_{+}) = \infty$ for all $\lambda > 0$, almost surely the proportion of vertices that are leaves tends to $1$.
+Consequentially, the limiting mass of edges `escapes to infinity', as described in Theorem~\ref{th:conn-transitions} below.
+Note that Condition~\textbf{C1} fails in this manner in the $\gpaf$ tree if $\esssup{(g)} = \infty$ or $\E{h(W)} = \infty$.
+We remark that similar results to Theorem~\ref{th:conn-transitions} have been shown in preferential attachment model with multiplicative fitness with $\mu$ having finite support \cite[Theorem~6]{borgs-chayes} and preferential attachment model with additive fitness (the \emph{extreme disorder} regime in \cite[Theorem~2.6]{bas}.
+These cases correspond to $h(x) \equiv 0$ and $g(x) \equiv 1$ respectively. \redd{In a similar vein to the start of Section~\ref{subsub:gpaf-cond-main}, in this section we will require the following families of sets: for each $m \in \mathbb{N}$, we set } \begin{theorem} Suppose $\cT = (\cT_{t})_{t \geq 0}$ is a $\gpaf$-tree, with associated functions $g,h$, such that $\esssup{(g)} = \infty$ or $\E{h(W)} = \infty$.
+Then we have the following assertions: \begin{enumerate} \item \redd{For any measurable set $B$, such that for some $m' \in \mathbb{N}$ we have $B \subseteq \mathscr{M}^{c}_{m'}$, } \item For any measurable set \redd{$B \subseteq \mathbb{R}_{+}$}, we have